hudson-and-thames/arbitragelab/docs/source/copula_approach/partner_selection.rst

 - Calculate the sum of all pairwise correlations for all possible quadruples, consisting of a fixed target stock.

-- Quadruple with the largest sum of pairwise correlations is considered as the final quadruple and saved to the output matrix.
+- Quadruple with the largest sum of pairwise correlations is considered the final quadruple and saved to the output matrix.

 Implementation
 **************